 That has to be as close, metaphorically, to shitting on great art as I can imagine on film.
 But like I said, I’m not even at all surprised that it happened because it is par for the course for a major studio to pay to make one thing only to decide they want to do something completely different at the tail end of the shoot.
 Look at how commonplace reshoots are for every single studio movie now.
 But that doesn’t make any of this story feel remotely okay.

 Practical effects are suffering.
-I’m hoping, with the amount of great FX work in major studio movies like Star Trek and Star Wars: The Force Awakens, that people will learn that practical art still has its place.
+I’m hoping that people will learn that practical art still has its place.
 But stories like this don’t even give me much faith in that.
 It’s not even the first story of its kind that I can think of off the top of my head.
 Multiple Academy Award winning artist Rick Baker created some amazing stuff for the 2010 remake of The Wolf Man.
 And he has many times cited The Wolf Man as his number one dream project.
 It seemed, in a lot of ways, like the project he got into the industry to do.
 And so much of what he did was replaced with CGI at the last second.